 Item Description Reboot System Select one of the following options, and press the Reboot Now button to reboot the router.
 Using current configuration (Fast reboot/Normal reboot) - Select this option to reboot the router using the current configuration.
 Fast reboot - Reboot the router quickly by a certain daemon.
 Normal reboot - Reboot the router with current configurations slowly and completely.
 Using factory default configuration - Select this option to reset the router's configuration to the factory defaults before rebooting.
+Wipe out all data - Select this option to wipe out all data.
 Auto Reboot Time Schedule Schedule Profile - Select up to 4 user-configured schedules to reboot the router on a scheduled basis.